Logo

 Frequently Asked Questions

-They are rare because valuing physical assets is difficult, and the logistics of distributing products or property to thousands of shareholders are very complex.
+Because it’s incredibly complicated!
+Valuing physical assets like property or products for tax purposes is difficult, and the logistics of shipping products to thousands of individual shareholders around the world are very expensive.

 🔗 Related Terms